brandonkal/inkjet/README.md

 ### Running inkjet from within a script

 You can easily call `inkjet` within scripts if you need to chain commands together.
-However, if you plan on [running inkjet with a different inkfile](#running-inkjet-with-a-different-inkfile), you should consider using the `$INKJET` utility instead which allows your scripts to be location-agnostic.
+However, if you plan on [running inkjet with a different inkfile](#running-inkjet-with-a-different-inkfile), you should consider using the `$INK` utility instead which allows your scripts to be location-agnostic.

 **Example:**